virtual-labs/exp-determination-of-chloride-nitk/experiment/theory.md

 <p align="center">(Eg.2) : 2Ag<sup>+</sup> + CrO<sub>4</sub><sup>2-</sup> ⇔  Ag<sub>2</sub>CrO<sub>4</sub> (Ksp=5×10<sup>-12</sup>)</p>

+<p style="text-indent:50px; text-align:justify;">This method can be used to determine the chloride ion concentration of water samples from many sources such as seawater, stream water, river water and estuary water.
+If the solutions are acidic, the gravimetric method should be used.</p>

 #### Relevant Indian Standard for Chloride in Water Test :
 1. IS 3025 (Part 32) -1988: Method of Sampling and Test (Physical and Chemical) for Water and Wastewater- Chlorides, First Revision.